How it works

 If someone is diagnosed with Hand dystonia, Writer's cramp or a Musician's hand dystonia what program would be the best to follow?

 The Dystonia program includes the protocol for Fingers-Hand-Arm-Shoulder dystonia.
 You can find the exercises for this condition in the Hand Dystonia exercise class.
 No matter if your diagnosis is task-specific hand dystonia, Focal hand dystonia, Writer's cramp , secondary hand dystonia or reverse writers' cramp dystonia the exercises on the program apply to you.
 Hand dystonia has many different diagnostic keywords but the core of the recovery process is exactly the same.
 Musicians' affected by hand dystonia or task-specific focal dystonia will find the exercise program very helpful.
 In the case of musicians, due to how specific playing different instruments is, the general exercises provided on the platform will need to be complemented by a group seminar to analyse how the perform the task or play and implement ways to exercise on the tool-instrument and re-educate inefficient movements produced by dystonia.
+At this point, the platform contains also the full protocol of exercises for guitar players, Clarinet and Saxophone players, and violin players affected by dystonia.
+We aim to include the exercises in all instruments gradually in the future.
 This program is not designed for tremors or essential tremors but can in some cases reduce its symptoms.
 Not all forms of tremors are reactive to exercise, some need to be treated with medication please consult your doctor.

 If someone is diagnosed with Leg dystonia, Ankle dystonia, Toe dystonia or Runners' dystonia, what program would be the best to follow?